jbosully94/nn-Unet/readme.md

 2 is POM
 3 is unlabeled

+I do this in a python script below.

 ## Complete Data Preparation Script

 This script handles everything - copying, renaming, remapping, and JSON creation: